efeojar/openvas/README.md

 <img width="1655" alt="Screenshot 2023-11-08 at 8 46 48 AM" src="https://github.com/efeojar/openvas/assets/66268247/7d70ae70-a7ba-455b-8190-a5387f5f8de7">

 1. Within Greenbone / OpenVAS, go to Scans > Tasks.
-2. CLONE the "Scan - Create a new name to seperate them -  Task and Edit it.
+2. CLONE the "Scan - Create a new name to separate them -  Task and Edit it.
 3. Name / Comment: "Scan - Use the same name as #2 - Credentialed".
-4. Targets: The same target created ealier - Credentialed Scan.
+4. Targets: The same target was created earlier - Credentialed Scan.
 * Save.
 5. Click the Play button to launch the new Credentialed Scan and wait for it to finish.

 # Remediate Vulnerabilities
 1. Log back into your Vulnerable VM.
-2. Uninstall Adobe Reader, VLC Player, and Firefox or Upgrade to the lastest verison.
+2. Uninstall Adobe Reader, VLC Player, and Firefox or Upgrade to the latest version.
 Restart the VM.
 3. Re-initiate the "Credentialed" scan and observe the results.